Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Test of dimensional reduction

-Note that in the presence of coarse-graining, the values of loss increase with the system size near $\tau=v$, as shown in Fig.~\ref{fig_DR_test}(c).
-Specifically, the maximum value of loss for $L=24$ is larger than $-\log(0.5)=0.693$, the value of cross-entropy per sample if the network were to output $(0.5, 0.5)$ for all input data.
+Note that the maximum value of loss around $\tau=v$ is larger than $-\log(0.5)=0.693$, the value of cross-entropy per sample if the network were to output $(0.5, 0.5)$ for all input data.
 The large loss value means that the output of the neural network is highly biased, e.g., $(0.99, 0.01)$, but is uncorrelated with the target label, as indicated by the low accuracy.
-In other words, for the data of the larger system, the neural network is making incorrect decisions with a high degree of confidence.
+In other words, the neural network is making incorrect decisions with a high degree of confidence.